wp-plugins/fifa-world-cup-south-africa-scoreboard/readme.txt

 = Problems fetching data?
 Easy... =

-* This would be very rare, but if the scraper seems to fail, check following permissions in folder fifa-world-cup-scoreboard/
+* This would be very rare, but if the scraper seems to fail, check following permissions in folder fifa-world-cup-south-africa-scoreboard/
+* Verifies that you have curl installed (mandatory).
-* chmod 757 php/tmp && chmod 646 php/tmp/cookies.txt (mandatory)
+* chmod 757 php/tmp && chmod 646 php/tmp/cookies.txt (mandatory).
-* chmod 757 log && chmod 646 log.txt (optional for logging)
+* chmod 757 log && chmod 646 log.txt (optional for logging).

 = Template Tags =